Is blogging dead? Dying? Or still growing and thriving? Let’s take a close look at the state of blogging.

 3. Most blogs are written in English

 Blighty Seo states that 66% of blog content is published in English.
 Other blogging languages are Spanish (8,7%), Portuguese (6,5%) and Indonesian (3,5%).

 But that does not necessarily mean that a successful blog has to be written in English.
 There may be language niches that are not yet as crowded as the English speaking blogging world and in which finding success may even be much easier.

 4. Over 70% of blogs never make a dime

 Blogging alone dos not make you rich.
-As always only a fraction of all bloggers will ever see success.
+As always only a fraction of all bloggers will ever be making money from their blogs.
 Many fail long before they found the key to blogging success.